Martin Freeman: Political views

 Freeman is a supporter of the Labour Party.
 As a teenager, he supported the now-defunct political group Militant and volunteered with the Labour Party Young Socialists.
 In 2015, he appeared in a party political broadcast to endorse the Labour Party ahead of the 2015 UK general election.
-In August 2015, Freeman was a supporter of Jeremy Corbyn's campaign in the Labour Party leadership election.
+In August 2015, he supported Jeremy Corbyn's campaign in the Labour Party leadership election.